drdrummie/CSSGnomme-ZorinOS17/README.md

 - **Performance**: Complex blur effects may impact performance on older hardware

 See [KNOWN_ISSUES.md](docs/KNOWN_ISSUES.md) for detailed list of limitations and workarounds.
+See [CHANGELOG.md](docs/CHANGELOG.md) for version history and detailed release notes.

 **Quick Summary:**